MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 - Enables running the Start-NAVDataUpgrade cmdlet later in Task 8 of this article.
 The application version is compared with the tenant's version.
 If the application version is greater, then a data upgrade can be performed.
 If you skip this task then you will have to use the `-SkipAppVersionCheck` switch with  Start-NAVDataUpgrade cmdlet in Task 8.
 - The application version is shown in the client on the **Help and Support** page.
 This task ensures that page displays the latest application version.

-As a guideline, we recommend that you set the value to application build number for the version 15 update you are working with.
+The version has the format `major.minor.build.revision`, such as, '14.3.14824.1'.
+As a minimum, you increase the revision by 1.
+However, as a guideline, we recommend that you set the value to application build number for the version 15 update you are working with.
 You can get this number from the [Released Updates for Microsoft Dynamics 365 Business Central 2019 Release Wave 2 on-premises](https://support.microsoft.com/help/4528706) page.

 To change the application version, run the [Set-NAVApplication cmldet](/powershell/module/microsoft.dynamics.nav.management/set-navapplication):